rcarrata/CdCon23-GitOpsMultiCluster/demos/demo3/README.md

 ## Delete ApplicationSet for Apps

-Just delete the application set and the ArgoCD ApplicationSet contoller will do the magic!
+Just delete the application set and the ArgoCD ApplicationSet controller will do the magic!

 ```
-kubectl delete applicationset --all -n argocd
+kubectl demo -k deploy/
 ```

 ## Links of interest